Bandipur Hiking - 3 Days

 • Cobblestone streets and traditional Newari houses with intricate window carvings.

-• Well-preserved medieval architecture creating a unique ambiance.
+• Well-preserved medieval architecture creates a unique ambience.

 • Breathtaking vistas of the Himalayan mountain range, including Annapurna and Langtang.